-'''

 passwd(5)

-'''

 This format is used to refer to a specific manual page (hereinafter referred to simply as a "man" page).
 The number inside parentheses indicates a specific section inside of man.
-For example, passwd has two man pages. installation CLFS instructions, those two man pages will located /usr/share/man/man1/passwd.1 and /usr/share/man/man5/passwd.5.
+For example, passwd has two man pages.
+Per CLFS installation instructions, those two man pages will be located at /usr/share/man/man1/passwd.1 and /usr/share/man/man5/passwd.5.
 Both man pages have different information in them.
 When the book uses passwd(5) it is specifically referring to /usr/share/man/man5/passwd.5. man passwd will print the first man page it finds that matches "passwd", which will be /usr/share/man/man1/passwd.1.
 For this example, you will need to run man 5 passwd in order to read the specific page being referred to.
 It should be noted that most man pages do not have duplicate page names in different sections.
 Therefore, man [program name] is generally sufficient.